ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa2/index.md

 ## Deliverables

-You will turn in a single deliverable, a repository containing your implementation, with an informative README.md file.
+You will turn in two deliverables, a repository containing your implementation, and an informative README file (preferably a pdf file).

 There is no autograder for this assignment.
 You are responsible for testing your implementation and ensuring that it matches the ChocoPy reference